wanderllama/Cucumber_Rest_API_Framework/README.md

 # API Testing For Maintenance of Stock Keeping Unit Identifiers (SKUs)

+### How To Run From Command Line
+navigate to the directory of the project
+cd /path/of/project

+use following command to execute test suite defined in Runner class
+mvn test -Dsurefire

 ### Description of framework
 This is a java cucumber-junit framework with REST-ASSURED libraries built using maven to properly test the behavior of this REST API.